Refinance Mortgage Q & A

 This includes any fees or additional costs associated with the transaction.

-(1) The interest on the protion of the credit extension that is greater than the fair market value of
+(1) The interest on the portion of the credit extension that is greater than the fair market value

 (2) the consumer should consult a tax adviser for the further information regarding the deductibility

 PITI stands for Principal, Interest, Taxes, and Insurance.
 The major components of a monthly mortgage

 PMI or Private Mortgage Insurance is normally required when you buy a house with less than 20% down.

 Mortgage insurance is a type of guarantee that helps protect lenders against the costs of foreclosure.

 Prequalification is the process of determining what price a home can be purchased by a prospective